asoffer/reflect-this-presentation/cppnow-2023/implementation.md

 NOTES:

-I want to talk about the implementation.
 It's not really important from the design perspective, but when we later talk about iterative improvements, it's important that we have some understanding.

 ---